 Travelers Tip: Explore the Top 5 Dive Sites of eastern Curaçao too!

-Now let’s discover Willemstad, a UNESCO World Heritage Site
+Exploring Willemstad, Curacao - a UNESCO World Heritage Site

-Technically, Willemstad as a whole – contrary to popular belief – is not a UNESCO World Hertiage site.
+Technically, Willemstad as a whole – contrary to popular belief – is not a UNESCO World Heritage site.
 However, certain districts within Willemstad are.

 According to the UNESCO, “The modern town, the capital of the island nation of Curaçao, consists of several distinct historic districts, reflecting different eras of colonial town planning and development.
 Punda, the oldest part of the city, was built in the 17th century on the eastern side of Sint Anna Bay, adjacent to Fort Amsterdam and is the only part of the city that had a defence system consisting of walls and ramparts.
 The other three historic urban districts (Pietermaai, Otrobanda and Scharloo) date from the 18th century.
 Water Fort and Rif Fort, also included in the inscribed property, were built in the late 1820s as part of a more extensive series of fortifications.
 In the midst of the historic area is a natural deep-water harbour.
 The entire property encompasses 86 ha and is surrounded by a 87 ha buffer zone.”